neoforge-dev/neoforge-mcp-server/memory-bank/active-context.md

 - Debugging enhancements

 ## Recent Changes
+- Evaluated and prioritized new MCP tools for AI Coding Agents
+- Created detailed implementation plan for Code Understanding Tool
+- Developed architecture for new AI agent tools
 - Fixed server connectivity issue by changing transport from WebSocket to SSE
 - Verified server is running on port 9001 with SSE transport
 - Configured Traefik to route traffic to the MCP server